 Reddit has a reputation for being unfriendly to people or companies blatantly trying to use the site for their own monetary gain, which personally I think is fair enough.
 Instead, if you want to get something out of Reddit, you should first be a part of the community and offer something of value.
 That could be entertainment, useful advice, or the exchange of information.
 Whatever it is, make sure it’s somewhat worthwhile and isn’t an obvious grab for cash or traffic.

-With that in mind I made a post in the subreddit r/deals, a community I learned about in an Oberlo post about how merchants got their first sale.
+With that in mind I made a post in the subreddit r/deals.
 This sub has over 126,000 members and welcomes posts about good consumer bargains of all varieties.

 I knew I would only have one chance to convince the community that this was a good deal, so I wanted to go in hot with a big discount.
 I also wanted to easily tell which traffic had come from Reddit, so I chose to promote a product I wasn’t featuring in Facebook ads.